 Key features and architectural firm

-The new 544,000 square foot campus, being built directly across the street from the current college on its parking lot, will feature space for health science, general education and adult education instruction, as well as student services and athletics.
-A new conference facility, auditorium and parking garage will also be constructed.
+The new 544,000 square foot campus, built directly across the street from the old college on its parking lot, features space for health science, general education and adult education instruction, as well as student services and athletics.
+It also has a new conference facility, auditorium and parking garage.

-As the healthcare hub of City Colleges’ College to Careers (C2C) initiative, the new campus is being designed with input from C2C healthcare industry partners, faculty and staff.
-It will feature classrooms that allow for combined didactic and skills training, including a virtual hospital that will simulate the healthcare work environment.
-Close attention is being paid throughout the design and construction process to create an energy-efficient building that promotes teaching and learning, and student success and wellness.
+As the Center for Excellence in healthcare education for City Colleges’ College to Careers (C2C) initiative, the new campus was designed with input from C2C healthcare industry partners, faculty and staff.
+It features classrooms that allow for combined didactic and skills training, including a virtual hospital that simulates the healthcare work environment.
+Close attention was paid throughout the design and construction process to create an energy-efficient building that promotes teaching and learning, and student success and wellness.

 For a more detailed project factsheet, go here.

-City Colleges of Chicago is committed to ensuring that construction benefits the surrounding Near West side community.
-Of the nearly 1,000 jobs that are being created through the project, 120 are dedicated to qualified applicants residing in communities surrounding the college.
+City Colleges of Chicago was committed to ensuring that construction benefits the surrounding Near West side community.
+Of the nearly 1,000 jobs that were created through the project, 120 were dedicated to qualified applicants residing in communities surrounding the college.

-Once a student satisfactorily completes his or her training, he or she becomes eligible for hire by sub-contractors.
-Available positions may include: plumbers, electricians, carpenters, pipe fitters, brick masons, painters, ironworkers, operators, roofers, laborers, and sheet metal workers.
+Once a student satisfactorily completed his or her training, he or she became eligible for hire by sub-contractors.
+Available positions included: plumbers, electricians, carpenters, pipe fitters, brick masons, painters, ironworkers, operators, roofers, laborers, and sheet metal workers.

 Multiple cohorts of local residents completed the training program, and more than 30 people had been hired for the project as of January 2014.
 Thirty percent of total site preparation hours worked in Fall 2013 at MXC were by community residents.
 As the construction phase of this project gears up, more jobs and opportunities for career development will become available.

 New parking garage